alyptik/cepl/README.md

 #### CEPL understands the following options:

 	-h,--help:		Show help/usage information
-	-p,--parse:		Disable addition of dynamic library symbols to readline completion -t,--tracking:		Toggle variable tracking
+	-o,--output:		Name of the file to write C code to -p,--parse:		Disable addition of dynamic library symbols to readline completion -s,--source:		Name of the file to write assembler code to -t,--tracking:		Toggle variable tracking
 	-v,--version:		Show version information
 	-w,--warnings:		Compile with “-pedantic-errors -Wall -Wextra” flags -c,--compiler:		Specify alternate compiler
 	-l:			Link against specified library (flag can be repeated)
 	-I:			Search directory for header files (flag can be repeated)
-	-o:			Name of the file to write C code to
-	-s:			Name of the file to write assembler code to

 ## Libraries used: